The Tony Rock Project

-The Tony Rock Project was a sketch comedy television series that premiered on October 8, 2008 on MyNetworkTV and aired for one season.
+The Tony Rock Project is a sketch comedy television series that premiered on October 8, 2008 on MyNetworkTV and aired for one season.
 It starred Tony Rock, John Heffron and Whitney Cummings.
 It served as the lead-in for Flavor Flav's sitcom, Under One Roof.

+Plot

+The Tony Rock Project follows comedian Tony Rock, younger brother of Chris Rock, as he observes the often humorous everyday habits of regular people.
+Through "man on the street" style interviews and hidden camera segments, Rock uses comedy to expose some of society's stereotypes, hang-ups, and prejudices.